 Simon Armitage, Walking Away (Faber 2015)

+I have also volunteered my time extensively to support arts events.
 In 2008, I ran the Words on Film festival at Manchester Metropolitan University (MMU) and received the Janet Beer Prize.
 I also helped to launch and/or develop audiences for community poetry projects such as Poets & Players (2004-11), Zest!
 (2005-08) and Fourpenny Circus (2009).

 Photo: Barry Charles Hobson, used with permission.